-The OxERA device arose as a bi-product of our BiPAP system and has now evolved into a separate stand-alone device that has proven remarkably effective at treating COVID-19 pneumonia.
+The OxERA device arose as a by-product of our BiPAP prototype system and has now evolved into a separate stand-alone device that has proven remarkably effective at treating COVID-19 pneumonia.

 We have found that the overwhelming need of COVID-19 pneumonia patients is oxygen.
 In very sick patients, this typically needs to be 100%O2.
 The differences in blood O2 saturation level are often dramatic when escalating to higher percentage oxygen solutions.
 Most hospitals are limited to standard non-rebreather masks as the ceiling of their care outside of the ICU and these are typically set at a maximum oxygen feed of 15l/min via standard wall oxygen feed.
 Out of desperation, some facilities are adding nasal prongs underneath the mask to try and increase the available oxygen which may prove helpful for some patients.
 This unfortunately ties up two precious oxygen ports and increases consumption which is often not possible in the most constrained facilities.
 CPAP/BiPAP and high flow nasal oxygen units that have been much talked about in the media require much higher volumes in the 50-60l/min category to supply adequate oxygen concentrations.
 Ventilators require similar oxygen volumes but are also limited to the few ICU beds available.
 In an oxygen constrained environment this is of great concern.